razoumov/publish/eccc.md

 # Setup

-These notes started from the official SWC lesson http://swcarpentry.github.io/python-novice-gapminder, but then evolved quite a bit to include several other topics.
+These notes started few years ago from the official SWC lesson http://swcarpentry.github.io/python-novice-gapminder, but then evolved quite a bit to include other topics.
 You can find these notes at http://bit.ly/wgeccc.

 instructor                                    | students
 --------------------------------------------- | ----------------------------------------